-1. Legal background
+1. LEGAL BACKGROUND

 Acquisitions of private companies in Luxembourg are primarily governed by the law of 10 August 1915 on commercial companies, as amended.
-Other laws that may be relevant in this context are: (i) the law of 31 May 1999 on the domicile of companies; (ii) the law of 19 December 2002 on the trade and companies register, accounting and annual accounts of companies; and (iii) the law of 12 November 2004 on the fight against money laundering and the financing of terrorism; all as amended from time to time.
+Other laws that may be relevant in this context are:

+- a) the law of 31 May 1999 on the domicile of companies; - b) the law of 19 December 2002 on the trade and companies register, accounting and annual accounts of companies; and - c) the law of 12 November 2004 on the fight against money laundering and the financing of terrorism (all as amended from time to time).